How to use an auger to plant trees is so easy.

 - Make sure that you “rough up” the walls of your hole so that your tree roots grow into the ground and not just around the hole you dug

-- Put your tree inside the hole
+- Put your tree inside the hole and fill the hole with dirt

-- Leave about 1-2 inches of the root ball exposed above the hole
+- Leave about 1-2 inches of the root ball exposed above the hole and deeply water the roots

 How to Use an Auger to Plant Trees: The Tools